 The Chassis for Aussie Invader 5R is unique, a typical Australian approach to a complex problem.
-How do you build a 52′ long (16 metres) rocket car with a limited budget and all the following prerequisites?
+How do you build a 52′ long (16m) long rocket car with all the following prerequisites?

 - Maximum safety

 - Simple in construction

 - Extremely strong

 The answer is simple, use a 40 ft (12m) long high grade steel pipe with a 36 inch (914mm) outside diameter.
 This pipe is 10mm thick and was rolled from a flat sheet and seam welded.
 The pipe actually weighs a massive 2.5 tonnes and this weight also serves another purpose and it is not what you might think (covered later in this section).